 Is Auckland expensive?

 It can be, especially for central hotels, but a good location often makes the trip significantly easier.
+The city rewards convenience because short stays lose value fast when transport and orientation take too much time.
+Paying a little more for a better base often produces the stronger overall result.

 Should I stay in Auckland before a wider road trip?

 Yes.
 It is often the most practical place to reset, organize, and start moving into the rest of New Zealand.
+Using Auckland that way gives you time to recover from arrival, sort logistics, and begin the trip with a clear head.
+That usually works better than landing and immediately pushing into a longer drive.